Claude Code — Goals, Loops, Memory, and Terminal Agents

 That might sound intimidating.
-But Claude Code is one of the most powerful AI coding tools available, and it's worth understanding even if you don't use it right away.
+But terminal and repo-aware agents are now one of the most important categories of AI coding tool, and Claude Code is worth understanding even if you do not use it right away.

 What Claude Code Is